EinGyinMoe/Group3/docs/SECURITY.md

 ## Reporting a Vulnerability

 Use this section to tell people how to report a vulnerability.

-Tell them where to go, how often they can expect to get an update on a reported vulnerability, what to expect if the vulnerability is accepted or declined, etc.
+Tell them where to go, how often they can expect to get an update on a reported vulnerability, what to expect if the vulnerability is acknowledged or declined, and so on.

 ## Reporting Sensitive Data
 * Invalidate tokens and passwords.